Milestones for children (5-12 years)

 Fine motor skills involve the coordination of small muscles in the wrist, hand, fingers, and even toes.
 Fine motor skills help your child manipulate or move objects and interact with the world in more detail.
 They include:

 In primary school, your child’s fine motor skills develop to allow for more accuracy, precision, skill, and speed.
-They also allow for children to:
+They also enable children to:

 Language and communication